PlaceOS/docs/how-to/authentication/placeos-api-auth.md

 ## Registering Your Application

-All applications using the ACAEngine API need to be registered in Backoffice.
+All applications using the PlaceOS API need to be registered in Backoffice.
 Details on this can be found in the [Add an Application](../backoffice/add-application.md) guide.

 Once registered, take note of the: